google/zetasql/README.md

 Multiplatform support is planned for the following platforms:

- - Linux (Ubuntu 1804 _with gcc8_ is our reference platform, but others may work).
+ - Linux (Ubuntu 20.04 is our reference platform, but others may work).
  - MacOS (Experimental)
  - Windows (version TDB)